4 Visual Elements Your Website UX Needs To Get Right

 Similarly, the fonts you choose need to be readable across all sizes of screens, whether they be large desktop displays or small smartphone screens.
 Scalability is a big concern!

 Make Text Highly Visible With Good Color Contrast

 As we discussed, the text on a page needs to be visible and readable.
-Some of that has to do with the actual design of the typeface as well as the font stylings.
+Some of that has to do with the actual design of the typeface and the font stylings.

 Another factor, however, is the contrast text has against its background.
-In order to make text visible and easy to read by most people, current web standards include a minimum contrast ratio between text color and background color.
+To make most people’s text visible and easy to read, current web standards include a minimum contrast ratio between text color and background color.

 To meet the W3C web standards, it is recommended that:

-- Large text such as headers and titles need to have a minimum contrast ration of 3:1 against the background color.
+- Large text such as headers and titles needs a minimum contrast ratio of 3:1 against the background color.